 Session 3: Researchers engaging government during and after an election

-Discuss navigating relationships with the federal government with an election on the horizon and a possible change in government.
-Michael Wernick, uOttawaโs Jarislowsky Chair in Public Sector Management and former clerk of the Privy Council, will share his insights from a government perspective about what researchers should consider when forming relationships or working with government during and after an election.
-Professor Elizabeth Dubois, uOttawaโs University Research Chair in Politics, Communication and Technology, professor at the Centre for Law, Technology and Society and an associate professor in the Department of Communication of the Faculty of Arts, will share her experiences from the perspective of a researcher who interacted with government during an election and analyzed the impact of the 2019 election on the digital ecosystem and civic engagement.
+The session discussed navigating relationships with the federal government with an election on the horizon and a possible change in government.
+Michael Wernick, uOttawa’s Jarislowsky Chair in Public Sector Management and former Clerk of the Privy Council, shared his insights from a government perspective on what researchers should consider when forming relationships or working with government during and after an election.
+Professor Elizabeth Dubois, uOttawa’s University Research Chair in Politics, Communication and Technology, professor at the Centre for Law, Technology and Society, and associate professor in the Department of Communication in the Faculty of Arts, shared her experiences as a researcher who interacted with government during an election and analyzed the impact of the 2019 election on the digital ecosystem and civic engagement.

 Michael Wernick